mikeal/ZDAG/README.md

 That means you can use ZDAG to de-duplicate data shared between different pieces of encoded data.
-So if you want two pieces of encoded data to include a third piece of common data you can have the first two pieces of data link to the third which means you've compressed the total structure across differ parts through another higher form of de-duplication.
+So if you want two pieces of encoded data to include a third piece of common data you can have the those two pieces of ZDAG encoded data link to the third, which means you've compressed the total structure across differ parts through another higher form of de-duplication.

-Another nice feature of links is that, similary to URL schemes like `ftp://` and `http://`, different pieces of data can be encoded in different formats.
-So if there is data that was already encoded in another format you don't have to re-encode it with ZDAG in order to de-duplicate it.
+Another nice feature of CID links is that, similar to URL schemes like `ftp://` and `http://`, different pieces of data can be encoded in different formats.
+So if there is data that was already encoded in another format you don't have to re-encode it with ZDAG in order to link to it from ZDAG.

 You can link to any hash based format, like those found in `git`, `IPFS`, `Bitcoin`, `ETH`, and many more.
 And of course you can link different pieces of ZDAG data between each other.

+These links are understood by decentalized systems like IPFS too.
+So you can actually share these larger graphs of compressed data in decentralized networks by their CID (you can derive an address for anything you encode with ZDAG by hashing it) and even link to your ZDAG compressed data in blockchain transactions.

 ## ZDAG-DEFLATE & ZDAG-BROTLI

 Normally it's a terrible idea to combine compressors as it's expensive and yields little gain.
-However, all of ZDAG's compression is happening in the structure against a compression table that stores all the string and byte data.
+However, all of ZDAG's compression is happening in the structure encoding against an isolated compression table that stores all the string and byte data.

-This actually puts us in an optimal path for additional string compression as we have already isolated where applying this compression will be most effective and can apply it there and nowhere else.
+This puts us in an optimal position for additional string compression as we have already isolated where applying this compression will be most effective and can apply it there and nowhere else.